Health & Fitness · D2C · United States

 Structured Weekly Performance Reviews

-Established a consistent weekly performance review covering spend, CAC, purchase volume, search term quality, and bidding behaviour, with a documented win, action, and next-step framework for each week.
-This prevented drift, ensured every change had a clear hypothesis, and created an accountability layer that meant no optimisation opportunity was missed.
+Established a consistent weekly performance review covering spend, CAC, purchase volume, search term quality, and bidding behavior, with a documented win, action, and next-step framework for each week.
+This prevented drift, ensured every change had a clear hypothesis, and created an accountability layer that meant no optimization opportunity was missed.

 A 66% reduction in CAC across 9 weeks, achieved through bid strategy discipline, weekly negative keyword cadence, budget pacing, and demographic targeting, without a single learning phase reset.